Floreasca City Center: Stage I : SkyTower

 Located between two of Bucharest's arterial roads, Calea Floreasca and Barbu Văcărescu street, SkyTower is the second office building is designed as a high-rise building with a height of 137 m.
-With 37 upper floors and 5 basement floors (gross floor area approximately 78000 m2), this tower is the highest building in Bucharest.
+With 37 upper floors and 5 basement floors (gross floor area approximately 78000 m2), this tower is the highest building in Bucharest and Romania.
 A restaurant and conference rooms are situated in the two uppermost floors.
 The facade of the Tower has an oblong structure over 4 floors with transparent, translucent and opaque areas.
 In the uppermost floors the facade opens up and becomes entirely transparent.

 The ground floor features a generous entrance lobby, hosting reception and security desk and provides access to the upper floors via the security filter accessible by electronic card.
 The vertical access is ensured by ten elevators, out of which five are low-rise (up to the 18th floor) and five are high-rise (up to the 36th floor).

 Each regular office floor is designed to host open space offices with afferent toilets and connections ready for installing the kitchenettes, accommodating up to 60 working stations, benefiting from a specially designed meeting area.

 On June 6, 2012, SkyTower has reached the 36th floor and became the tallest building in Romania.
 The topping out ceremony was held on June 28, 2012.